 - Easy to read

 - Be easier to work out the age of the vehicle.

 - Support two age changes each year

 - Still fit into the existing plate dimensions.

-It was hoped that a logically designed layout would help people remember plates involved in accidents and crime and thus help the law enforcement authorities.
-Our current car registration system was introduced to Great Britain in 2001.
-Reading from left to right, the seven characters of the Current plate format are formed from:
+It was hoped that a logically designed layout of 7 characters would help people remember plates involved in accidents and crime and thus help the law enforcement authorities.
+They seven characters of the Current plate format are formed from: